Credit Suisse says to raise capital through new placement

-Credit Suisse (CSGN.S) said it was raising capital on Thursday by issuing notes convertible into 203 million shares.
+ZURICH (Reuters) - Credit Suisse said it was raising capital on Thursday by issuing notes convertible into 203 million shares.

 “Our capital position remained solid with a CET1 ratio of 12.2% and a CET1 leverage ratio of 3.8% as per the end of 1Q21,” the bank said in a statement.
 “However, with the Offering, we expect to further strengthen our capital position in line with our intention to achieve a CET1 ratio of approximately 13% and a minimum CET1 leverage ratio of 4%.”